 - Guide 1: How to Remove SearchConvertor redirect from Windows.

-- Guide 2: Get rid of SearchConvertor redirect from Mac OS X.
+- Guide 2: Get rid of SearchConvertor redirect on Mac OS X.

-- Guide 3: Remove SearchConvertor redirect from Google Chrome.
+- Guide 3: Remove SearchConvertor redirect in Google Chrome.

 - Guide 4: Erase SearchConvertor redirect from Mozilla Firefox.